eclipse-tractusx/traceability-foss/README.md

 In `Clients` (from sidebar)

-1. Create new client `catenax-portal`
+1. Create a new client `catenax-portal`
 2. Edit `catenax-portal`
    1. Set `Valid Redirect URIs` to `*`
    2. `Web Origins` to `*`